-Counter monitor helps you identify system level performance hold-ups.
+Counter monitor helps you identify system level performance bottlenecks.
 It periodically polls software and hardware performance counters.
-The performance counter data can help you understand the cause-and-effect relationship between the computer's subsystems and your application.
+The performance counter data can help you understand how your application is impacting the performance of the computer's various subsystems.
 Counter monitor data can be displayed in real-time and logged to a file.
-You can also develop application specific performance counters using Performance DLLs (for more information see the VTune analyzer on-line help).
 The VTune analyzer can also correlate performance counter data with sampling data.